frodef/youtube-api/README.md

-# youtube
+# youtube-api
 ### _Frode V. Fjeld <frodevf@gmail.com>_

 A simple interface to the YouTube API.

 ## License

-Specify license here
+See the file LICENSE.